Provider Setup

 You can change your active provider at any time:

-1. Open the Brain panel
+1. Open the Brain dashboard

 3. Click on a different provider to make it active